 (L.-R.) Donna-Marie Korth; Parts Authority guests Betty Lee, Robert Blitzstein, Bill Turner; and Ashley Carlo.

-The Cancer Center for Kids (CCFK) at Winthrop-University Hospital held its Ninth Annual Black and White Ball at Oheka Castle on April 30, an exquisite evening that raised more than $300,000 to benefit the CCFK’s essential psychosocial and creative arts therapy programs.
+The Cancer Center for Kids (CCFK) at NYU Winthrop Hospital held its Ninth Annual Black and White Ball at Oheka Castle on April 30, an exquisite evening that raised more than $300,000 to benefit the CCFK’s essential psychosocial and creative arts therapy programs.

 Dr. Weinblatt, left, with John Buran, CEO and President of Flushing Bank.